How To Make A Video

 So you want to learn how to produce great films with just a camera and the lint in your pocket?
 Welcome to the one-stop resource where you’ll find a wealth of information about writing, directing, producing, and lots more related to indie filmmaking.

 This website is intended to be the most powerful, extensive guide on how to achieve great results, even if you’re faced with the budgetary constraints often associated with indie filmmaking.
-We have information about how to build everything from the most basic beginner setup for indie filmmaking all the way up through advanced techniques for visual, sound and lighting design.
+We have information about how to build everything from the most basic beginner setup all the way up through advanced techniques for visual, sound and lighting design.

 It’s true – this website is probably the most informative free resource you’ll ever find on how to actually make your film.
 But I still get asked quite often by filmmakers about how to work with actors.
 They have trouble creating hype for their films, and whether their actors are paid professionals or just friends, many indie filmmakers find it difficult to work in a social setting with actors.
 You have to be direct, show awareness, and elicit emotion from them all at the same time, and when your actors are working for free (or for very little) that’s difficult to do without putting a strain on your relationship with them.
 Fortunately, this site contains details on how to form better relationships with your actors and improve your directing skills at the same time.